Illinois Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 ARE COLLISION AND COMPREHENSIVE COVERAGE REQUIRED IN ILLINOIS?

 Illinois doesn't mandate drivers to carry collision or comprehensive coverage.
-Financing or leasing companies often require this coverage to cover damage due to accidents, theft or natural disasters.
-While not required by state law, carrying collision or comprehensive insurance is essential for financed or leased vehicles in Illinois.
+However, financing or leasing companies often require it to cover damage due to accidents, theft or natural disasters.
+While not required by state law, having collision or comprehensive insurance is essential for financed or leased vehicles in Illinois.

 What Does Minimum Coverage Cover?